Kaiya Ruiter: 2020–21 season: Pandemic

-2021–22 season: JGP medals
+2021–22 season: Junior Grand Prix medals

 With the resumption of international junior competition, Ruiter was again given two Junior Grand Prix assignments, this time to both editions of the French Junior Grand Prix, held in consecutive weeks in Courchevel.
 Notably, Russian skaters could not participate in these two events due to Russia's Sputnik V COVID-19 vaccine not meeting France's standards for adequate vaccination, significantly affecting the women's field given Russian dominance in that discipline in years prior.
 At the first event, Ruiter was third after the short program, behind Americans Clare Seo and Lindsay Thorngren, but overtook Seo in the free skate and won the silver medal.
 This was the first JGP medal for a Canadian woman since Gabrielle Daleman's bronze medal in 2013.
 The following weekend, Ruiter won the bronze medal, becoming the first Canadian woman multi-medallist on the Junior Grand Prix since 2008.
 She said she was "so proud" of the results.

 Following the Junior Grand Prix, Ruiter had planned to compete at the senior level as well, aiming to qualify for the Canadian Olympic team for Beijing.
 However, she sustained a significant injury in training in November 2021, falling and slicing her calf muscles with the blade of her own skate.
 She later developed scar tissue problems, and was unable to resume proper training for almost a year.